DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 ...where to see all available candidate releases, run `dbt-create -l -b candidate`.

-And to build against a stable release (_not recommended_, as the codebase changes fairly rapidly), you don't need the `-b <release type>` argument at all.
+And to build against a stable release (typically only done if you're working on a [patch branch for a patch release](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/development_workflow_gitflow/#branches-of-daq-repositories)), you don't need the `-b <release type>` argument at all.
 You can just do:
 ```
 dbt-create <stable release> <name of work area subdirectory>
 ```